Pied kingfisher: Breeding

-The breeding season is February to April.
+The breeding season in India is February to April.
 Its nest is a hole excavated in a vertical mud bank about five feet above water.
 The nest tunnel is four to five feet deep and ends in a chamber.
 Several birds may nest in the same vicinity.
 The usual clutch is three to six white eggs.
 The pied kingfisher sometimes reproduces cooperatively, with young non-breeding birds from an earlier brood assisting parents or even unrelated older birds.
 In India, nestlings have been found to be prone to maggot infestations (probably by Protocalliphora sp.) and in some areas to leeches.
 Nest holes may sometimes be used for roosting.

 In 1947, British zoologist Hugh B. Cott noticed while skinning birds that hornets were attracted to certain birds but avoided the flesh of pied kingfishers.
 This led to a comparative study of edibility of birds and he suggested that more conspicuously plumaged birds may be less palatable.
 This suggestion was, however, not supported by a subsequent reanalysis of his data.